Astrology MCP Server: 171+ AI Tools Across 12 Domains [2026]

 But the most compelling AI agent experiences cross domain boundaries.
 A user asks about their week ahead.
 The agent could pull their daily horoscope based on sun sign, then draw a tarot card for additional guidance, check their personal year number from numerology, and surface a relevant dream symbol if the user mentions a recurring dream.
 That multi-domain conversation is impossible with a single-domain MCP server.

-With Roxy, your agent discovers 123 tools across 9 domains through the same authentication mechanism.
+With RoxyAPI, your agent discovers 171+ tools across 12 domains through the same authentication mechanism.
 No credential juggling.
 No separate billing accounts.
 No inconsistent response formats.

 How many tools per domain: the full breakdown